ashwineepandey/talk-indabax-2022/grid-agent/ReadMe.md

-# IndabaX 2022 - Reinforcement Learning Tutorial

 # Comparing Q-Learning and Sarsa for Mini-Grid Agent Training

 This project utilises the Gym-Minigrid environment to train and test agents using the Q-Learning and Sarsa algorithms.
 The training script is setup to allow for doing a grid-search across the alpha and gamma hyper-parameters.
+For a deeper understanding of the problem statement, approach and results - refer to accompanying report pdf at `report/MLAI_RL_Gridworld_Report.pdf`.
 ## Directory Structure

 ```